markussitzmann/cirx/appsite/neon/static/neon/assets/bootstrap-5.3.0/site/content/docs/5.3/helpers/vertical-rule.md

 ---
 layout: docs
 title: Vertical rule
-description: Use the custom vertical rule helper to create vertical dividers like the `<hr>` element.
+description: Use the core vertical rule helper to create vertical dividers like the `<hr>` element.
 group: helpers
 toc: true
 added: "5.1"